 - Fiesta San Antonio

-In the north end of Sunset Station, a 16-ft window fills the hall’s grand staircase and vaulted ceilings with light.
+In the building's north end, a 16-ft window fills the hall’s grand staircase and vaulted ceilings with light.
 It is thought in some quarters that a Southern Pacific CEO removed the original window and had it shipped to his home in California.
 Upon his death, the window passed to his sister, who stored it in a warehouse in the Northwest, where it is said to remain.